List of lakes of Switzerland

 Along with the mountains, lakes constitute a major natural feature of Switzerland, with over 1000 km of shores within the country.
-Lakes, large and small, can be found in almost all cantons and provide an important source of water as well as leisure opportunities.
+Lakes, large and small, can be found in almost all cantons and provide an important source of water, leisure opportunities, as well as suitable habitat for fish-eating birds.
 The two most extensive, Lake Geneva and Lake Constance, are amongst the largest in Europe and mark the border of the Swiss Plateau, along with the Alps and the Jura Mountains.
 The largest wholly Swiss lake is Lake Neuchâtel.
 The remaining lakes over 100 km2 are Lake Maggiore and Lake Lucerne.
 In total 103 lakes exist that are more than 30 ha in surface area, and a considerable number of smaller lakes.
 All these lakes are found in the four major river basins of Switzerland: Rhine, Rhone, Po and Danube, at almost all elevations below the permanent snow line.

+Many lakes are navigable and include recreational boat lines, such as Lake Constance (URh), Lake Geneva (CGN), Lake Lucerne (SGV), Lake Lugano (SNL), Lake Walen (Schiffsbetrieb Walensee) and Lake Zurich (ZSG).

 Distribution

 There are several thousand lakes in Switzerland, with estimations up to 7000, although those include very small water bodies, traditionally referred to as "lakes".
 On this list, only the 103 largest lakes, which are over 30 hectares in area, are included.
 Among these, 58 are over 1.0 km2, 17 are over 10 km2, and just five are over 100 km2 in area.
 Of these lakes, 37 are natural, 21 are natural, but are used as reservoirs, and 45 are manmade reservoirs.
 These 103 lakes are shared among 21 cantons, out of the 26.
 Some of these lakes are also shared with neighboring France, Germany, Austria, and Italy (for simplicity purposes, only the total area of the lake is indicated).
-Four of the cantons (Grisons, Berne, Valais, and Ticino) have more than 10 of the lakes, apiece, and just over one-half of the cantons (14) have one or more lakes of over 100 km2 in area.
+Four of the cantons (Grisons, Bern, Valais, and Ticino) have more than 10 of the lakes, apiece, and just over one-half of the cantons (14) have one or more lakes of over 100 km2 in area.
 Most of these lakes are either below 800 metres above sea level (mostly natural lakes), or above 1600 metres (mostly manmade lakes).
 A large majority of the lakes, 66, are located in the Rhine basin (partly via the Aare River); 17 in the Rhone basin (partly via the Doubs River); 14 in the Po River basin (mostly via the Ticino River); and six are in the Danube River basin (all via the Inn River).